Oneness with Jesus produces unity with each other

 At peace with one another

+We find Christ relevant to unity when we are desperately dependent on Him.
 Our relationship with each other is to draw directly from the well of Christ and to drink inter-personally of the water of everlasting life.
-As we are with God through Christ Jesus—at peace, we are to be with each other—“in the bond (or ties) of peace.”
-With identity establishing intimacy, peace in this context, now compels the family of God to the industry of sharing their intimacy with each other—sharing with one another the peace that has been received from their bond with Christ that now has become the bond between them.
-Being reconciled with God results in possessing a bond with our brothers and sisters in Christ, as those whom have been reconciled through Christ to God.
-Being at peace with Him is now what people of faith have in common.
-It is our bond—the shared uniqueness that is therefore shared between us.
+As we are at peace with God through Christ Jesus, we are to be with each other—“in the bond (or ties) of peace.”
+Can you see how our identity in Christ establishes intimacy with Christ?
+Therefore we are compelled to the industry of sharing this intimacy with each other.
+As a result, being reconciled with God results in bonding with our brothers and sisters in Christ.
+We can be unified because we have found Christ relevant.
+Being at peace with Him is what people of faith have in common.
+We have found Christ relevant to unity.

 - Based on my behavior, do I value keeping the unity of the Spirit in the bond of peace?